Prostitution in the Republic of Ireland: Twenty-first century

-Operation Quest was launched by the Gardaí in 2003, with the aim of tackling human trafficking, prostitution and criminality within the lap dancing industry, followed by Operation Hotel in 2005, with the aim of tackling the trafficking of females from Eastern Europe to work in the sex industry in Ireland.
+Operation Quest was launched by the Gardaí in 2003, with the aim of tackling human trafficking, prostitution and organised crime within the Irish lap dancing industry, followed by Operation Hotel in 2005, with the aim of tackling the trafficking of women from Eastern Europe to work in the sex industry in Ireland.
 Essentially the legal framework has not changed over twenty years, but discussions about alternatives emerged in 2011 (see Politics).

 Legal status

 Prostitution itself is not an offence under Irish law.
 However, the Criminal Law (Sexual Offences) Act of 1993 prohibits soliciting or importuning another person in a street or public place for the purpose of prostitution (this offence applies to prostitute and client).
 It also prohibits loitering for the purpose of prostitution, organising prostitution by controlling or directing the activities of a person in prostitution, coercing one to practice prostitution for gain, living on earnings of the prostitution of another person, and keeping a brothel or other premises for the purpose of prostitution.

 Advertising brothels and prostitution is prohibited by the Criminal Justice (Public Order) Act of 1994.
 The minimum legal age for a prostitute in Ireland is 18 years (child prostitution legislation exists to protect persons under this age).
 The Criminal Law (Trafficking in Persons and Sexual Offences) Bill 2006 came into force making trafficking in persons for the purpose of their sexual exploitation a specific offence, though previous legislation already covered much of this area.

 On 27 March 2017, the Criminal Law (Sexual Offences) Act 2017 was commenced into force.
 The Act significantly amends the 1993 Act to provide that a person who pays, gives, offers or promises to pay or give a person (including a prostitute) money or any other form of remuneration or consideration for the purpose of engaging in sexual activity with a prostitute shall be guilty of an offence and shall be liable on conviction to a fine of up to €500 for a first offence, and a fine of up to €1,000 for each subsequent offence.